asadkayani3240/cdr-apix/README.md

 Visit the Swagger UI at `https://localhost:{your-port}/swagger` to test the API.

-> ℹ️ The port number may vary based on your `launchSettings.json` configuration.
+>  The port number may vary based on your `launchSettings.json` configuration.

 ---